Hilo High School: KVIKS Media

 The school's digital media is run by KVIKS Media, a student-run nonprofit organization which started in 2017.
 The program's supporters include its own foundation and the Hilo High Foundation.
 The program's tasks include broadcasting of the morning bulletin, and the filming of school events.
 In 2023, the program broadcast a championship football game between Hilo and Konawaena, which earned them praise from Mufi Hannemann, the former mayor of Honolulu.
 In addition, a group of interns were sent to assist in the 60th annual Merrie Monarch Festival, where they assisted with social media, audio, and video editing.
 An alumni from the Class of 2023 was awarded with a scholarship from the Big Island Press Club.

 Performing Arts Learning Center

 As part of the Hawaii Department of Education's Learning Center program, Hilo High School offers a Performing Arts Learning Center (PALC).
 Established in 1987, PALC provides students in grades 7–12 with the opportunity to participate in theater arts and earn half a credit per semester.
 Courses include singing, acting, stage management, and stagecraft.
 Admission to the program requires an application.
 PALC has been recognized as a Center of Excellence by the HIDOE.
-The program stages two productions per school year, with a performance in the first semester and a musical in the second semester.
+The program stages four productions per school year, with a haunted house at Halloween, a Shakespeare performance in the second quarter, a student talent show in the third quarter, and a musical in the fourth quarter.
 Productions are located in the school's 300-seat auditorium.